-Palace of Justice

-Port-au-Prince, Haiti 2011
+Palace of Justice Port-au-Prince, Haiti 2011

-These studies bridge DPZ's and the PFBC's (Prince's Foundation for Buidling Communities) master planning efforts for the core city, and the more detailed programming and contracting process for new buildings to replace those damaged by the 2010 earthquake.
+These studies bridge DPZ's and the PFBC's (Prince's Foundation for Building Communities) master planning efforts for the core city, and the more detailed programming and contracting process for new buildings to replace those damaged by the 2010 earthquake.
 While the block was planned for the Haitian courts, the studies describe a model block consistent with master plan requirements for administrative buildings.
 The studies test block capacity, and the impact of stipulated ground floor parking and small mid-block utilities plants, both of which will require innovative planning.

 The block is roughly a hectare in area, and is diagonally across from the National Assembly block.
 The old Palace of Justice building had spanned the length of the north side of the block, and with the National Assembly building, had dominated the Port-au-Prince skyline with its height and its distinct French Second Empire rooflines.
 And while this is overwhelmingly a planning exercise, the question of appropriate building methods- structural systems, materials, shading, ventilation- arise as a matter of course.
 And as this is a study for a national institution questions of iconography also arise unavoidably.

-and may not always buildings.
+Assembly block.
+The old Palace of Justice building had spanned the length of buildings.
 There is block, at grade, and be moving between above the parking.
+The second half of alternates show dif